marcopaglio/BookingApp/README.md

 ### Run through Docker

-> InfoPoint :information_source:: You can obtain a Docker image of the BookingApp application by building the BookingApp project with the `-Pdocker` profile.
+> :bulb: **Tip**: You can obtain a Docker image of the BookingApp application by building the BookingApp project with the `-Pdocker` profile.
 Remember to [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using this mode.

 If you decide to run the BookingApp application through its Docker image, place yourself into the *project root directory* and open a Command Prompt.
 You can launch the BookingApp application and also a well-configured instance of the chosen DBMS (MongoDB or PostgreSQL) simply with the following Docker Compose command:
 ```